jump-dev/JuMP.jl/docs/src/manual/expressions.md

 2 x + y - 1
 ```

-This is an efficient way to combine previously created expressions.
+In the next example, we present an efficient way to combine
+previously created expressions.
+As highlighted above, the first expression is modified in-place
+while the second expression remains the same.

 ```jldoctest
 julia> model = Model();